shaneutt/gateway-api-inference-extension/docs/proposals/00x-declarative-rules-proposal/README.md

   declarative--for consumption by the scheduler.
 - Provide chains of routing rules, where sets of rules can be conditional upon a topical rule.
-- Make it a little bit easier to develop and test new routing APIs and scheduler implementations.
+- Improve development & testing of new routing APIs.

 ## Non-goals